gregphillips03/dsci401/README.md

 + Granted, we do get a rather good R^2 and EVS, so the objective of attempting to explain variance is usually upheld.

-+ I close by adding that with more data to train the model; a better understanding of the domain; and a better understanding of which factors support multicollinearity (so we can throw stuff out); this model has potential for actual use.
++ I'll close by adding that with more data to train the model; a better understanding of the domain; and a better understanding of which factors support multicollinearity (so we can throw stuff out); this model has potential for actual use.